ualib/agda-algebras/algebras_in_lean.rst

    The only exception is that in type theory we make *typing judgments*, denoted by ``:``, rather than set membership judgments, denoted by ``∈``.

 ..
 [4]
+   For a more general and detailed treatment of this topic, see :numref:`Section %s <tuple-functors>`.

+..
+[5]
    Technically, this assumes we identify :math:`g` with its graph, which is fairly common practice.
 We will try to identify any situations in which the conflation of a function with its graph might cause problems.

 .. _Lean: https://leanprover.github.io/